Italy's daily coronavirus death toll dips to lowest since March 9

 There were 775 people in intensive care on Saturday, down from 808 on Friday, maintaining a long-running decline.
 Of those originally infected, 122,810 were declared recovered against 120,205 a day earlier.

-The agency said 1.900 million people had been tested for the virus against 1.859 million on Thursday, out of a population of around 60 million.
+The agency said a total of 1.900 million people had been tested for the virus as of Saturday, against 1.859 million on Friday, out of a population of around 60 million.

+(This story was refiled to make clear timing of data in last paragraph)

-Reporting by Giulio Piovaccari; editing by Gavin Jones
+Reporting by Giulio Piovaccari; Editing by Gavin Jones and Frances Kerry